Zero Mostel: 1957–1969: Broadway stardom

 In 1957, Toby Cole, a New York theatrical agent who strongly opposed the blacklist, contacted Mostel and asked to represent him.
-Mostel agreed, and the partnership led to the revival of Mostel's career and made him a household name.
-He accepted the role of Leopold Bloom in Ulysses in Nighttown, a play based on the novel Ulysses, which he had greatly admired in his youth.
-It was an Off-Off-Broadway play produced in a small Houston Street theater, but the reviews he received were overwhelmingly favorable.
-Most notably, Newsweeks Jack Kroll compared him to Laurence Olivier, writing, "Something unbelievable happened.
+Mostel agreed, and the partnership revived Mostel's career and made him a household name.
+He was Leopold Bloom in Marjorie Barkentin's Ulysses in Nighttown, based on an episode in James Joyce's Ulysses, a novel he greatly admired.
+It was an Off-Off-Broadway play produced in a small Houston Street theater, but the reviews he received were overwhelmingly favorable.Newsweeks Jack Kroll wrote, "Something unbelievable happened.
 A fat comedian named Zero Mostel gave a performance that was even more astonishing than Olivier's".
 Mostel received the Obie award for best Off Broadway performance of the 1958–59 season.
 After the success of Ulysses, Mostel received many offers to appear in classic roles, especially abroad; he declined the offers because of artistic differences with the directors and the low salaries associated with the roles.
 By that time the effects of the blacklist were lessening, and in 1959 and 1961 he appeared in two episodes of TV's The Play of the Week.